vladimir-vovk/menc/README.md

 <p align="center">
-Menc (media encoder) helps to convert media files into different formats in a simpler way with a friendly UI showing progress, eta, and compression rate. 📺
+Menc (media encoder) helps convert media files into different formats in a simpler way, with a friendly UI that shows progress, ETA, and compression rate. 📺
 </p>

 <h1 align="center">